 - Unsalted butter: Through trial and error, I found that Land O Lakes butter works best with cookies, and it is worth every penny.
 My cookies do not spread as much, and the flavor is phenomenal.

-- Vanilla extra: the pure stuff for the best flavor
+- Vanilla extract: the pure stuff for the best flavor

 - Egg: a large one warmed to room temperature